chiquitinxx/grooscript/README.md

 Build
 -----
 Only GPars 1.0 and Groovy dependencies in the project, Gradle as build system.
-Need JDK 1.7 and PhantomJs installed to run tests.
+It needs JDK 1.7, Node.js and PhantomJs installed to run tests.
 You have to define 'PHANTOMJS_PATH' system property.
 Using gradle wrapper, version 1.11.

 Create idea project: